PaperMC/Starlight/TECHNICAL_DETAILS.md

 Vanilla did 24534 getState calls
 ```

-Wow! `171739` getLight calls vs just `24535`!
+`171739` getLight calls vs just `24535`!
 That's almost `7` times more
-calls (each neighbour must fetch the light value from the world, but
-there are optimisations that can be done to eliminate it, however
-you only eliminate 1 call, so it would be 6 times more calls still...)!
-On top of that, we reduced our block get calls from `24534`
+calls.
+On top of that, Starlight reduced our block get calls from `24534`
 to just `4088`, a factor of `6`!

 This gets even worse when you realise Vanilla must fetch the block state for